foldedtoad/dwm3000/README.md

 ### Supported Development OSes
 Linux, Mac or Windows

-This project was developed in a Ubuntu 20.04 (LTS) and MacOS (Big Sur), but there is no reason these changes should work with the other OSes.
+This project was developed in a Ubuntu 22.04 (LTS) and MacOS (Ventura), but there is no reason these changes should work with the other OSes.
 Windows OSes have not been part of the development process, but following Zephyr's instruction for Windows setup, it should not be a problem.

 ### Interoperability Between the DWM3000 Project and the DWM1001 Project.